sooriyaarachchi/pybites.github.io-src/content/codechallenge05_review.md

 	Full code [here](https://github.com/pybites/challenges/blob/solutions/05/).

-* Interesting this model worked well but got different results upon running.
-Turned out that the sample set was too small, so we created a data/new directory and used [yanofsky's awesome tweet_dumper](https://gist.github.com/yanofsky/5436496) to get 3200 tweets per user.
+* Interestingly this model worked kind of ok, but got different results upon running and not much polarity.
+It turned out that the sample Twitter set (200 tweets per user) was too small, so we created a data/new directory and used [yanofsky's awesome tweet_dumper](https://gist.github.com/yanofsky/5436496) to get 3200 tweets per user.

 	Data set before vs after: